 The fund is permitted to use derivatives and to have a larger percentage of the fund invested in bonds and other debt instruments issued by individual central government and municipal authorities and within the EEA than other securities funds.

-The fund was also nominated for Best UCITS Fund in Europe 2013 by Eurohedge, the financial world's Oscars.
 The fund is suitable for investors seeking a higher risk and the potential for higher returns than traditional fixed-income savings.

 Catella Nordic Corporate Bond Flex is a daily-traded alternative UCITS fixed-income fund registered in Luxembourg.
 Minimum investment: SEK 10 million.
 If you are interested in investing a smaller amount, please see Catella Nordic Corporate Bond Flex RC.